radius-project/website/content/_index.md

     - title : "Built-in Dapr support"
       images:
       - "images/dapr-buildingblocks.png"
       content : "Developers can leverage built-in support for [Dapr building blocks](https://dapr.io) to model and deploy state stores, pub/sub brokers, and more.
-Simply add a building block and Radius takes care of the rest, including generating all of your Dapr component and advanced scoping and security configuration"
+Operators can define how infrastructure is deployed and configured.
+Simply add a building block and Radius takes care of the rest, including generating all of your Dapr components and applying advanced scoping and security configuration."
       button:
         enable : true
         label : "Learn More"